 INTRODuction

-Our aim with presenting Freedom Stories is to highlight the incredible people who were once sentenced to death by incarceration (life without the possibility of parole) and are now thriving in their new chance at life.
-We hope to show the success of released LWOP’s in in order to prove why more people serving LWOP sentences should receive a second look so that they have an opportunity to someday leave prison.
+Our aim with presenting LWOP Freedom Stories is to highlight the incredible people who were once sentenced to death by incarceration (life without the possibility of parole) but are now thriving in their new chance at life.
+We hope to show the success of released LWOPs in order to prove why more people serving LWOP sentences should receive a second look so that they have an opportunity to someday leave prison.

-Formerly incarcerated LWOP’s have shown to be folks that understand that the worst day of their lives, the worst action they have taken that caused the LWOP sentence, does not define them and that they have valuable contributions to make to society once they are released.
-As important as the social contributions LWOP’s have made, is the miracle of reunification with families.
+Formerly incarcerated LWOP’s have been shown to be folks that understand that the worst day of their lives, the worst action they have taken that caused the LWOP sentence, does not define them and that they have valuable contributions to make to society once they are released.
+As important as the social contributions LWOPs have made are the miracles of reunification with families.

-Freedom Stories present the beauty of a life no longer mired with the hopelessness that an LWOP sentence imposes, but one that is thriving with new life after being released from their cages.
+LWOP Freedom Stories present the beauty of lives no longer mired with the hopelessness that an LWOP sentence imposes, it shows these lives thriving after being released from their cages.

 Roy Camenisch was sentenced to life without the possibility of parole (LWOP) in 1983, what he called “a slow death in prison.”
 In 2018, Governor Brown commuted Roy’s sentence to 37 years to life; Roy was found suitable for parole at his first parole board hearing a few months later.
 Upon his release from prison in 2019, Roy chose to resettle in Los Angeles County.